 At TAF, we believe that there are known solutions to most problems in public health delivery in India.
 The real challenge is the delivery of these solutions at scale.
 This involves frontline supply management, creation of consumer demand and building an enabling environment.

 Scale requires active partnership with a visionary state government and donors convinced of the criticality of prevention.
 In March 2015, we signed an MoU with the Government of Rajasthan and Tata Trusts to start Akshada, a program to vastly improve maternal and child health and nutrition outcomes in Rajasthan.
-Within three years, two of these interventions ( Rationalised registers and AAA platform) have been officially adopted and are bring rolled out by the State Government to all 45,000 villages in the state.
+Within three years, two of its innovations (Rationalised registers and AAA platform) were officially adopted and are being rolled out by the State Government to all 45,000 villages in the state.
+In 2019, the program was handed over to the government.

-Our immediate priority is to launch, and expand the programs we have started in Madhya Pradesh and Chhattisgarh – two of India’s most needy states in terms of maternal and child health.
+In 2019, we launched new programs in Madhya Pradesh (Akshita) and Chhattisgarh (Aadhya) – two of India’s most needy states in terms of maternal and child health.
 We see exciting opportunities to adapt and introduce innovations we have developed in Rajasthan.
 There is also plenty of scope to think afresh in these states – for example in serving the unique needs of tribal populations.
-It is important for us to get involved in an ancillary areas such as sanitation or adolescent health.
+It is important for us to get involved in ancillary areas such as sanitation or adolescent health.
 The opportunities are huge, and the prospects are really exciting!

 I'll keep you posted.
 Watch this space; come and visit our work in the field